cusisom/Dissertation-Methods/Photogrammetry/ReadMe.md

       - When complete, a matte white model will be provided
 	  - Look over the model to ensure that all aspects of your specimen are visible
 	  - *If the model includes foreign objects (e.g., parts of the stand), use the `Lasso` tool provided in the `Tools` menu under the `Scene 3D` ribbon.Use this tool to highlight the unwanted objects and click on `Filter Selection` to remove.*
 	 - With the model completed, we want to compress the file for more efficient computing down the line. *This step may or may not be necessary depending on the computing power of the processor being used.
 Thus, it is a part of our workflow but possibly unnecessary for others.* To accomplish this, click on the `Simplify` button in the same `Tools` menu.
-We simplify to 200,000
+We simplify the `Target Triangle Count` to 200,000 (Observe the `Simplify Tool` menu that appears on the left side of the screen).
+		- Click `Simplify` at the bottom of the menu

+9. Texturize and Export
+	- With the model completed and simplified, we want to apply the appropriate texture.
+This can be done by selecting `Texture` under the `Mesh Model` menu.
+	- With each step completed we can now export the model to be analyzed in `3D Slicer'
+		- While in the same menu, select `Dense Mesh Model` from the `Export` box
+		- Choose the Folder to save it in (*We create a new folder for each specimen*) Press `Ok` when the `Export Model` window pops up

+## The next processing steps can be found in the `Morphometrics` section